 The timing of fixed paced sessions must be carefully chosen to allow sufficient time for voting.
 The pattern and timing of a single stimulus experiment is typically as follows:

-– play stimulus;
+play stimulus;

-– 10 s for voting;
+10 s for voting;

-– repeat.
+repeat.

 The pattern and timing of a double stimulus experiment is typically as follows:

-– play first stimulus;
+play first stimulus;

-– silence and 50% grey for 1.0 to 1.5 s;
+silence and 50% grey for 1.0 to 1.5 s;

-– play second stimulus;
+play second stimulus;

-– 10 s for voting;
+10 s for voting;

-– repeat.
+repeat.

 Allow sufficient time for voting.
 Time for voting may be adjusted to help avoid editing mistakes (e.g., placing the beginning of the first stimulus at a predictable minute/second boundary).
 During voting, spoken or written instructions should appear (e.g., "Here is clip one", "Please score clip one").
 This will help the subject keep the proper pace in the experiment (i.e., indicate the proper stimulus number when recording their vote).
 Preferably, the first and last 0.7 to 1.0 s of the voting time should be 50% grey with silence.
 This will provide the subjects with a visual and audible separation between the stimuli and the instructions.

-11.7.4 Stimuli randomization
+12.7.4 Stimuli randomization